ntop/n2n/README.md

 # n2n

+NOTE: edge with `--persistent` flag will make the Linux TUNTAP device persistent, this is useful for routing.

 n2n is a light VPN software which makes it easy to create virtual networks bypassing intermediate firewalls.

 In order to start using n2n, two elements are required: